Graduate Students

 Pronouns: they | he | siya

-Elijah Punzal is a first-year PhD student with research interests that broadly revolve around Filipino American diaspora and generational (re)memory, hoping to investigate how contemporary Fil-Am performances engage with identity, belonging, and ethics surrounding how Filipino Americans come to know or remember their history.
-Elijah graduated from the University of California Irvine with a double major in Drama and Education Sciences, minor in Urban Studies, and departmental honors in Dramatic Literature, History, and Theory.
+Elijah Punzal is a PhD student and scholar-artist with research interests in contemporary Filipino American theatre and performance.
+He hopes to examine how these contemporary Fil-Am performances engage with diasporic imagination and cultural (re)memory surrounding how Filipino Americans come to know or remember their history.
+They graduated from the University of California Irvine with a double major in Drama and Education Sciences, minor in Urban Studies, and departmental honors in Dramatic Literature, History, and Theory.
 Prior to joining Tufts, Elijah worked at Berkeley Repertory Theatre as the 2022 Education & Community Engagement Fellow as well as Off-Broadway at WP Theatre as the 2021 Data Associate & Gala Assistant.
-With their work as a community facilitator, Elijah’s research interests are largely influenced from their time in LGBTQ+ and API community organizations, most notably with the Bulosan Center for Filipino Studies, UCI Filipino American Alumni Chapter, and UCI LGBT Resource Center.
-Earlier in 2023, Elijah had the immense pleasure of contributing to UCI New Swan Shakespeare Festival’s inaugural zine publication, writing a brief comparative piece on political leadership, public influence, and rhetoric between the fictional world of Julius Caesar and the current Philippine presidency.
+With his work as a community facilitator, Elijah’s research interests are largely influenced from their time in LGBTQ+ and API community organizations, most notably with the Amado Khaya Initiative (formerly the Bulosan Center for Filipino Studies), UCI Filipino American Alumni Chapter, and UCI LGBT Resource Center.
+Relaying a fond memory from the past academic year, Elijah presented on the Filipino Boy’s Love franchise Gameboys at the 2024 Pop Culture Association Conference where he examined the franchise’s depictions of queer (virtual) intimacies and choreographies of longing within the Philippine’s COVID-19 and larger sociopolitical context.
+Select artistic credits and involvements include: Co-dramaturg for Twelfth Night the Musical (Tufts University Spring 2024), Playwright of duma-dara-ting, or The Arrival (Company One Boston’s Volt Lab 2024/Reshaping the American Theatre Showcase), Playwright of Sharing Slices, or The Unfortunate Way I Still Love You (Boston Theatre Company’s Queer Voices Festival 2024), Playwright of Children of the Basement (Voices of America Writer’s Workshop 2023), as well as Dance Instructor, Choreographer, and Playwright for Tufts Children’s Theatre – Creative Arts (Summer 2024).

 Headshot of Jo Michael Rezes